I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-a performance game but the thing about billy is like people underestimated how sharp he was early on but he's as sharp as they come did you have any you
+"A performance game.
+But the thing about *Billy* is, people underestimated how sharp he was early on.
+He's as sharp as they come.
+Did you have any... you?"

 Shaan Puri

-know like in the movies where it's like at some.
-The casino's like facial recognition they're like don't let this guy bet anymore you know tape you in the back and bruise you up a little bit like did you ever run into problems with winning too
+You know, like in the movies, where it's—the casino's got *facial recognition*.
+They're like, "Don't let this guy bet anymore."
+You know... tape you in the back and bruise you up a little bit.
+Did you ever run into problems with winning, too?

 Haralabos Voulgaris

-much so the way sports betting works you're not usually betting in the casino you're betting with like back then when I was at my heyday you were betting with literal like street people so that had like corner bookmaking operations the casinos are for losers and people who can't win and if you win they'll just not let you bet anymore and so so you need to find a way to bet on credit through like you need to find someone who's gonna play a game of telephone with you who's gonna take your bets and then maybe bet more later or thinks you're a loser like or or you find a sock like my big business like nobody nobody knew who I was nobody knew I was winning money betting because I was never the guy making the bets I'd always find what's called a beard who would make my bets for me and so I've had numbers of like numerous beards throughout the years who were making my bets for me and they were the you know either they were really successful business people or degenerate gamblers or like hollywood people or like floyd mayweather who's a beard for like half an afternoon for me how did that go yeah he just wasn't he wasn't he was too difficult to work with I mean he's got so much money and he's not just
+So the way sports betting works: you're not usually betting in the casino.
+Back then, when I was at my heyday, you were betting with literal street people.
+They had corner bookmaking operations. **Casinos are for losers and people who can't win** — if you win, they'll just not let you bet anymore.
+So you need to find a way to bet on credit.
+You need someone who's going to play a game of telephone with you — someone who will take your bets and then maybe bet more later or think you're a loser.
+Or you find a "sock" — my big business.
+Nobody knew who I was or that I was winning money betting because I was never the guy making the bets.
+I'd always find what's called a **beard** who would make my bets for me. [a "beard" = someone who places bets on your behalf] I've had numerous beards throughout the years who made my bets.
+They were either really successful business people, degenerate gamblers, Hollywood people, or like Floyd Mayweather, who was a beard for half an afternoon for me.
+"How did that go?"
+Yeah... he just wasn't — he was too difficult to work with.
+I mean, he's got so much money and he's not just...

 Sam Parr